biancajemsten/project-2-wdi/README.md

 ##### Overview
 The application allows users to create a profile where they can add all the countries that they've been to and then add recommendations to each country for other users to check out.
 There is also a user index page which enables searching for all users on the site.

-The app is deployed on Heroku (insert link here)
+The app is deployed on [Heroku ](https://travelrecommendations.herokuapp.com/)

 ##### Technologies used
 |           |                     |         |